Lucky77-afk/Dappr-Rust/README.md

-# DAPPR - Solana DApp Starter
+# Dappr - Solana DApp for Academic and Industry Collaboration

-A modern Solana DApp built with Anchor (Rust) and React/TypeScript, featuring wallet connection and basic program interaction.
+A decentralized application built on Solana blockchain for connecting academic researchers with industry partners.

 ## 🚀 Features

 - **Solana Program**: Built with Anchor framework in Rust
 - **React Frontend**: Modern UI with TypeScript and Tailwind CSS
-- **Wallet Integration**: Connect with Phantom and other Solana wallets
+- **Wallet Integration**: Connect with Phantom and Solflare wallets
-- **Devnet Ready**: Pre-configured for Solana devnet deployment
+- **Multi-Environment**: Test on localnet, devnet, and mainnet-beta
+- **Comprehensive Testing**: End-to-end testing with Anchor and TypeScript
+- **Developer Friendly**: Pre-configured with useful scripts and tooling

 ## 📋 Prerequisites